Our energetic and experienced staff make camp rewarding for everyone.

 Alex is our year-round assistant director, blog editor, and fitness guru.
 He is a teacher with a Masters in Experiential Education, an avid world traveler, and enthusiast for all things outdoors.
 Alex’s favorite activity at Camp is catching bass on wacky worms.

 Bill first worked as the tennis instructor here in 1972.
 He coordinates staff for the base camp morning, afternoon and evening programs.
 Bill taught high school, coached college tennis coach and administerd fitness and wellness centers.

 A retired elementary teacher, Vicky coordinates supply runs and assisting with meals.
 She is essential to keep camp running smoothly from behind the scenes.

-Back for a third summer at Voyageur, Mikey is a Wisconsin native and TechED major at UW Stout where he runs the university shop.
-He loves kids and plans to teach shop in public schools.
+Back for a fifth summer at Voyageur, Mikey is a Wisconsin native and Montana transplant, where he lives in a camper and teaches technology education.

 Charlie was born in Ely and helps out with camp year round.
 This year he helped edit and lay out the new website and brochure.
 You can find him supervising camp sports, skiing, or sailing and helping with camp media projects.

 Evelyn commutes to work from across Farm Lake.
 A talented cook and promoter of healthy foods and lifestyle, she moved permanently to Farm Lake from the Twin Cities after remodeling her grandfather’s cabin for year-round living.

 Harrison returns to camp for his tenth summer, eight of those were as a camper.
 He is a sophomore at Hanover College.
 He hopes to share with others his love of fishing, kayaking, and waterskiing.
 He hopes to help others become more confident and self-reliant, by working as a team and overcoming the challenges of the great outdoors.